O3wallet/external-funder/README.md

 Working demo:

-1. Install a Bitcoin Lightning Wallet TESTNET: https://play.google.com/store/apps/details?id=com.lightning.wallet&hl=en
+1. Install a Bitcoin Lightning Wallet TESTNET APK: https://github.com/btcontract/lnwallet/blob/testnet/app/app-release.apk

 2. Go to http://funder.lightning-wallet.com/funder/ and order a 1.000.000 SAT amount, then scan a QR using wallet and get a local channel funded from a Bitcoin Core instance located at lightning-wallet.com